Short link: opensrs.help/migration

 - Before you make any hostname changes to DNS, ensure that the same users exist in both the old system and the new system.
 If you have encrypted passwords for your users, you can use these passwords when creating the accounts, as long as they are Unix-Crypt, MD5-Crypt, SHA, or BCRYPT encrypted.

-- If you only have a few accounts to create, you can create them manually.
-If you have a large number of accounts, use the Bulk Add function in the Control Panel or use one of the APIs (OMA or APP).
-For more information, see Bulk tools.
+- If you only have a few accounts to create, you can create them manually using the bulk tool.
+If you have a large number of accounts, use the Bulk Add function in the Control Panel or use API.

 In your DNS system

-- Change the DNS on the domains to point to the new email service, applying both CNAME and MX changes for email access and email delivery.
-You must specify at least two DNS entries to configure mail access.
+- Change the DNS on the domains to point to the new email service by applying MX changes for email access and email delivery.
+You must specify the DNS entries to configure mail access.

 - Re-enable or allow provisioning of accounts, directing requests to the new service.